trevisanj/pyfant/docs/source/install.rst

 installation instructions at `<http://trevisanj.github.io/install.html>`_.
 That page also provides a troubleshooting section that applies.

-Installing Pyfant in developer mode
+Installing PyFANT in developer mode
 -----------------------------------

 This is an alternative to the "pip" at the beginning of thie section.